Connect with others who understand.

 • Sleep improvement — Getting enough rest is key for overall health.

-Although the benefits may outweigh the risks, it is important to be aware of the risks of exercising with AFib.
-Strenuous or high-impact exercise easily increases heart rate, which in turn decreases blood pressure and can cause feelings like faintness or dizziness.
-Vigorous exercise can also produce high levels of adrenaline, which can sometimes worsen heart arrhythmia in people with AFib.
-Ask your doctor if high-intensity exercises are safe for you.
+Although the benefits may outweigh the risks, it’s important to be aware of the risks of exercising with AFib.
+A quick burst of strenuous or high-impact exercise may trigger an AFib episode in some people, as it increases the heart rate.
+Vigorous exercise can also produce high levels of stress hormones like adrenaline.
+This can sometimes worsen heart arrhythmia in people with AFib.
+Ask your doctor what level of exercise is safe for you.

 The types of exercises most commonly recommended for people with AFib include low-impact aerobic exercises like: